michaelsyao/equity_volatility_forecasting/README.md

 > Because the layers and time steps of deep neural networks relate to each other through multiplication, derivatives are susceptible to vanishing or exploding.

 To overcome the vanishing gradient problem, in mid-90s researchers Sepp Hochreiter and Juergen Schmidhuber have introduced Long-Short Term Memory Units which utilize gated cells instead of a straight flow of information to-and-from previous states of the network.
-Much like the whole network, these gated cells, based on the inputs they receive can learn allow or deny parts of the information to be pertained or to be forgotten before letting data pass through.
+Much like the whole network, these gated cells, based on the inputs they receive can learn to allow or deny parts of the information to be pertained or to be forgotten before letting data pass through.
 This process of letting some information drop out of the network is useful for distingushing relationships between those that are useful to keep or those that are not according to what we're trying to achieve with the network.

 Resources: